Using Burp Suite

 of all requests and responses that pass through the Proxy.
 So before you

 begin actively probing the application, you might find that Burp Scanner has

-already recorded some findings that
+already recorded some

 warrant closer investigation.